EDUCATION: Local Control

 How to operate their own schools as I submit legislation to review and begin repealing as many State educational mandates as possible in order to give local schools, teachers, and parents greater control over how they teach our children in order to meet our State's educational goals.

 As a former School Board member in Salt Lake City, I have a track record of supporting local school decision-making.
 For instance even though I personally disliked the architectural design that East High had submitted to the School Board for their new building for approval, I supported their decision because it was their decision, not a District decision.
 Of course, Hollywood also disagreed with me and used the new East High School building for their set location in High School Musical (2006).
-Practical uniform testing of students in middle or junior high schools, school districts and local schools will be able to look for both weaknesses and strengths in the different approaches that various local elementary schools undertake to address individual student needs.
+Practical uniform assessments of students in middle or junior high schools, school districts and local schools will be able to look for both weaknesses and strengths in the different approaches that various local elementary schools undertake to address individual student needs.

 Two Davis School District teachers back in February (2020) were complaining at Costco about how the District ignores teachers' needs.
 After their school was flooded, nobody asked them what their concerns were when the school was remodeled.
 Now the new repairs didn't include any cupboards for teachers to put their supplies for their students.
 Teachers and parents working together making their own decisions will enable our children to get the quality education they deserve and better able to qualify for, obtain, and enjoy better paying jobs.
 Even now, current State statutory law authorizing local school community councils exclusive power of the use of School Trust Land funds allocated to local schools, teachers and parents are in the beginning stages to influence real substantive decisions as to how crucial resources are to be directed to improve the quality of education for their students.
 One day, local school community councils may even be entrusted with the authority to hire and fire its own school principal.
 Local school decision-making directs responsibility back to teachers and parents giving them more personal investment and incentive to increase their personal involvement in schools and make better decisions that are unique to the individual needs of students in their schools.